 For seafood, you can head over to Bubba Gump Cancun ($$$).
 The restaurant’s theme is the Forrest Gump film.
 If you love shrimp, you’ll love this place with an ample variety of them.

 Another great option for seafood but at more affordable prices is El Cejas ($$).
-It’s located in Mercado 28 in downtown.
+It’s located in Mercado 28 in the downtown area.
 They close early though, so no late dinner here.

 If you’re a carnivore like me, then you might want to drop by Ruth’s Chris Steak House ($$$$) in the Zona Hotelera district.
 They offer USDA Prime steaks and even vegetarian options.